California Law Students Push to Skip Bar Exam During Pandemic

 “As with professional sports, we have leaders and we have clowns,” Pillard said.
 “We cannot ask students to put their lives at risk.
 Do we really think the restrictions on gathering will be lifted in 200 days?
 Life doesn’t stop, students have families and debt.
 The postponement of the bar is a position fit for a clown.”

-Still others were worried about what would happen if they took a fall exam and failed, wondering if there be enough time to study for the February test.
+Still others were worried about what would happen if they took a fall exam and failed, wondering if there would be enough time to study for the February test.

-“My concern with postponing the bar is unfortunately is many people don’t pass on their first time,” said Whitney Williams, a student at Pepperdine University.
+“My concern with postponing the bar unfortunately is many people don’t pass on their first time,” said Whitney Williams, a student at Pepperdine University.
 “If we do need to retake the bar in February, I’m wondering how we will study for this exam with very little time.”

 The students bolstered their comments with a letter addressed to the California State Bar Admissions Board and Governor Gavin Newsom.